cabinetoffice/gap-find-admin-backend/README.md

 mvn spring-javaformat:validate
 ```

-This validate step is included in Maven build phase, so if the code does not pass validation, the build will fail.
+This validation step is included in Maven build phase, so if the code does not pass validation, the build will fail.
 There are plugins you can install for IntelliJ and Eclipse which allows the IDE reformat to utilise the same rules,
 hopefully keeping everyone in sync.